-A hardware device designed to take incoming packets, analyze the packets, move the packets to another network.
-It may also be used to convert the packets to another network interface, drop the packets, direct packets to the appropriate locations, and perform other actions relating to a network.
-The picture shows the Linksys BEFSR11 router and is what many home routers resemble.
+A router is hardware device designed to receive, analyze and move incoming packets to another network.
+It may also be used to convert the packets to another network interface, drop them, and perform other actions relating to a network.
+The picture shows the Linksys BEFSR11 wireless router and is what many home routers resemble.

-A router has a lot more capabilities than other network devices, such as a hub or a switch that are only able to perform basic network functions.
-For example, a hub is often used to transfer data between computers or network devices, but does not analyze or do anything with the data it is transferring.
-By contrast, routers can analyze the data being sent over a network, change how it is packaged, and send it to another network or over a different network.
+A router has more capabilities than other network devices, such as a hub or a switch that are only able to perform basic network functions.
+For example, a hub can transfer data between computers or network devices but doesn't analyze or do anything with the transferred data.
+By contrast, routers can analyze the data sent over a network, change how it is packaged, and send it to another network or over a different network.
 For example, routers are commonly used in home networks to share a single Internet connection between multiple computers.

-In the above example of a home network, there are two different types of a router: the router and the wireless router.
-In this example, the router is what allows all the computers and other network devices to access the Internet and the wireless router allows a laptop to wirelessly connect to the home network and access the Internet as well.
+In the above example, of a home network, there are two different types of a router: the router and the wireless router.
+In this example, the router allows all the computers and other network devices to access the Internet.
+The wireless router allows a laptop to wirelessly connect to the home network and access the Internet as well.
 Below are some additional examples of different types of routers used in a large network.

 Short for bridge router, a brouter is a networking device that serves as both a bridge and a router.